 - Ideal candidate

 - Men and women seeking to restore their hair and have available donor hair.

 - Men and women who believe that it is important to restore hair in accordance with characteristics of their ethnicity.

 - Schedule your procedure and plan on one week for recovery during which you are functional but may not be socially presentable for several days.

 - If you are from out of town, you will be required to arrive the day before the procedure and will be allowed to travel the day after, staying in town for a total of two nights.
-However, if you are not in town at two weeks after the procedure, you will need a professional to remove your sutures (stitches) if Dr. Lam performed an FUT procedure.
+However, if you are not in town for two weeks after the procedure, you will need a professional to remove your sutures (stitches) if Dr. Lam performed a FUT procedure.
 Dr. Lam has many colleagues across the United States and the world who may be able to help remove your sutures so that you do not need to stay in Dallas for two weeks or return in two weeks to have your sutures removed.

 - What to expect

 - You can wear a hat immediately after the procedure, and you can wash your hair 24 hours after and travel the next day.